Early voting is not available.

 One-stop early voting begins on the third Thursday before the election and ends at 3pm the last Saturday before the election.
 One-stop absentee voting takes place at either the County Board of Elections office or an alternate site if your County Board office is not able to handle in-person voting.

 For specific locations of where you can vote, please click here.

 If you are not registered by the registration deadline, you may register during the one-stop early voting period and vote that same day.
 In order to register during the one-stop early voting period, you must show proof of address.
 This can include a valid and current photo ID or any document showing your name and current address.

 Early voting is available and no excuse is required.
 Please check with local county election officials for specific dates and times.

-In person absentee voting will be available at your County Election Board on the Thursday (8am to 6pm), and Friday (8am to 6pm) before each election.
-If it is a Federal or State election, in person absentee voting will also be available on the Saturday (9am to 2pm) before the election.
+In-person absentee voting (no-excuse early voting) will be available at your designated early voting location on the Thursday and Friday before Election Day from 8am to 6pm.
+Suppose it is a state or federal Primary Election, Runoff Primary Election, General Election, or Presidential Preferential Primary Election.
+In that case, in-person absentee voting will also be available on the Saturday (9am to 2pm) before the election.